thomasgauthier/LLM-self-play/README.md

-⚠️ This implementation has not been tested and is available for educational purposes only
+⚠️ Note: this implementation has been carefully crafted to align with the algorithm presented in the paper.
+However, it has not been tested and may differ slightly from the official implementation.
+USE AT YOUR OWN RISK

-A more complete implementation by @lucidrains can be found [here](https://github.com/lucidrains/self-rewarding-lm-pytorch)
+The official implementation of the paper can be found [here](https://github.com/uclaml/SPIN)

 # Self-Play Fine-Tuning Converts Weak Language Models to Strong Language Models